SamR1/python-twootfeed/README.md

 # python-twootfeed
-**Python script to generate a rss feed from parsed Twitter or Mastodon search, using Flask.**
+**Python script to generate a rss feed from parsed Twitter or Mastodon search and Mastodon favorites, using Flask.**

 The RSS feed displays only the original tweets (not the retweets) and :
 - links to :
--- the original tweet on Twitter or toot on Mastodon -- hashtags
+-- the original tweet on Twitter or toot on Mastodon
+-- hashtags
 -- usernames
 - URLs